-Corporate culture is more than just a buzzword, it encompasses heart and soul of your organization, the vision of your leadership, the key tenets of your business, the passion of your employees and your innovations in your industry.
+Corporate culture is more than just a buzzword, it encompasses the heart and soul of your organization, the vision of your leadership, the key tenets of your business, the passion of your employees, and your innovations in your industry.
 And it’s important to remember that corporate culture is something that’s never stagnant…it’s always evolving.
 Corporate culture shifts as younger workers with fresh perspectives enter the workplace, but it is also driven by the hard work of your executive leaders and human resources department.

 It starts at the top

-The way your company leadership treats employees, manages conflict and handles communications all effect the overall feel of your organization.
+The way your company leadership treats employees manages conflict and handles communications all affect the overall feel of your organization.
 Are you ultra-conservative?
 Does your office promote teamwork and collaboration?
 Encourage your leadership to take some time thinking about the true definition of your organization, how you work, and what you expect.
 Are there areas that you want to change?
 Processes that need updating?
 Careful planning and strategy from your human resources department can help you hone current processes to keep you moving in the correct direction.